 The Great Park Community Centre is located on Roeden Way near to Brunton First School.
 It offers a wide range of facilities and activities.

-The new private Brunton Day Nursery is now open.
-There will be 52 places available.
-For further information click here
+Brunton Day Nursery is now open.
+There are 52 places available.
+For further information click here.

 Sage, the Primary Care Trust and Persimmon are located at the Great Park on the business park.

 For more information on the Great Park, click here.

 The Newcastle Great Park has a park and ride site.
 It is located off Great Park Way near to Sage on the business park.
 There are 500 free parking spaces and is open from 7.00am to 7.00pm Monday to Saturday.

 Go North East now operate services X40/40A between Newcastle Great Park, Regent Centre, Gosforth High Street and Newcastle City Centre.